shinselrobots/eb6_robot/README.md

+# EB-6 Robot
 <img align="left" width="200" src="EB-6.png" />

-# EB-6 Robot
-## Interactive robot with AI chat, speech recogniton, text to speech, etc.
+### Interactive robot with AI chat, speech recogniton, and person tracking.
 ### Videos:
   - [AI trying to trick user](https://youtube.com/shorts/k754uDlYR40?feature=share)
   - [Happy Dance](https://youtube.com/shorts/6MphU05JQVU?feature=share)

-### Electronics Design, Software Design, CAD files, etc. available at www.dshinsel.com/eb6
+### More at www.dshinsel.com/eb6
+- Electronics Design
+- Software Design
+- CAD files
+- Parts List

 ## Software Requirements
 Software runs on ROS1 Noetic, but could be easily ported to ROS2.
 All modules are Python3, with minimal C++ to make it easy for hobbyest to use and modify.
 See software overview on www.dshinsel.com for more info.